[ Home ] [ Overhead Evaporator and Heat ] [ Under-car Condenser ] [ HVAC Control Electrical Package ] [ Custom HVAC Examples ]

 - The Compact Overhead Evaporator, Blower and Heat Unit (right) is designed to fit in the overhead space in most heritage passenger cars, and replaces older blowers, evaporators, and steam heat coils with electric heat, a modern evaporator, and modern blowers in a single unit.
 Depending on the control system, up to three blower speeds are typical.

 - Our Standard Under-car Condenser is designed to be a companion condenser to the above evaporator unit.
 It is available in several different capacities with several compressor options for those rebuilding the air conditioning of various types of railroad passenger cars.

 - For those who have cars with a number of different zones, such as sleeper/lounge cars with a small kitchen, we also offer various smaller evaporator units which may be mixed into a combined system.
 One such sytem is our NW-BEOH-CAB, which was originally designed to provide cab heating and air conditioning in the cab of a rebuilt Budd RDC.
 Since that time, it has been used in several other types of passenger car rebuilding projects.
 The NW-BEOH-S is another example of one of these smaller evaporators for various situations.

-- The NW-64-CN series of condensers is a smaller capacity condenser for situations where our more common Standard Under-car Condenser is too large - either in terms of capacity or physically.
-In some cases two of these condensers are used to provide condenser capacity to a single overhead evaporator package.
-These have also been used on older, smaller cars, narrow gauge cars, to provide cooling for a separate zone such as in a dining or lounge car, and a variety of other situations.
+- The NW-64-CN series of condensers is a smaller capacity condenser for situations where our standard under-car condenser is too large - either in terms of capacity or physically.
+In some cases two of these smaller NW-64-CN condensers are used to provide condenser capacity to a single overhead evaporator package.
+These have also been used on older, smaller cars (including narrow gauge cars) or to provide cooling for a separate zone such as in a dining or lounge car, and a variety of other situations.